dbosk/introtools/latex/latex.md

 The material has talked about producing books and reports so far.
 It's also possible to use LaTeX to produce slides.
 One way to do that is with [beamer][beamer].
-Overleaf has a short [tutorial][overleaf-beamer].
-But we recommend the [documentation for beamer][beamerguide], that documentation is actually written as a guide to good presentations in general.
+Overleaf has a short [tutorial][overleaf-beamer], but we recommend the [documentation for beamer][beamerguide] --- that documentation is actually written as a guide to good presentations in general, well worth reading.

 [beamer]: https://ctan.org/pkg/beamer
 [overleaf-beamer]: https://www.overleaf.com/learn/latex/beamer